 I've been involved in the UK Batik Guild for many years helping to support and promote British batik.
 We've taught umpteen batik workshops in our time and have thoroughly road tested the whole range of reliable and good quality batik tools and equipment which we supply.
 In the last few years, I've begun taking small groups of people interested in textiles on Batik Study Tours of Java too.

 In 1997 we opened our shop Textile Traders here in Bishop's Castle, a quirky little town in South Shropshire, on the borders of Wales and England.
-We are generally open from 10am to 5pm from Monday to Saturday.

 Asian Textile Journey

 Diane often writes a blog based on the textiles she collects on her travels from Central Asia and China to South East Asia.
 You can read more on the blog - it's all at... asiatextilejourney.wordpress.com

 We also give talks about the talented and dedicated people who make our textiles and the many different techniques they use.
 We are happy to visit any group in the UK (and beyond) with an interest in the places and the people we visit and the wonderful textiles they make.
 For an idea of our talks, have a look at our Talks Page.

 Some of the things you may find in our shop and on our website include:

 Going to visit the people who supply us with textiles and tools is one of the best part of our job and one or both of us spend as much time in the Far East as we can each winter.

 If you can get to our shop, then we'd love to see you.
 If not, then maybe you can track us down at one of our talks or shows.
 Have a look here at our Events Diary.
 Or you can order online...many of our special one off items are available by mail order.
 Take a look at the Special Items page - many are unique, and all of them have been personally chosen by us!